 Before building new pages, check what you have:

-2. For each service, check whether you have a dedicated page (a unique URL just for that service).
+- For each one, check whether you have a dedicated page (a unique URL just for that area), and whether anything links to it.

-3. For each service without a dedicated page, search “[service] + [your city]” and note who’s ranking.
+- For each area without a real page, search “property management [that city]” and note who’s ranking.
 Those are the pages you need to compete with.

-4. Check Google Search Console for your existing Services page.
-What queries is it appearing for?
-What position?
-That data tells you what’s being lost by bundling everything together.
+- Check Google Search Console for your homepage.
+Which city queries is it appearing for, and at what position?
+That data tells you what’s being lost by making one page do all the work.

-The gap between what you currently rank for and what your market searches for is the starting point for every content architecture project we run.
+The gap between what you currently rank for and what owners in your market search for is the starting point for every content architecture project we run.

-Content architecture is one of the first gaps we identify in our free 48-hour audits of Vancouver service businesses.
-If you’d like to see which service pages your competitors have that you don’t — with real search volumes — the audit includes that analysis at no cost.
+Content architecture is one of the first gaps we identify in our free 48-hour audits of Metro Vancouver property managers.
+If you’d like to see which city pages your competitors have that you don’t, with real search volumes, the audit includes that analysis at no cost.